apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/2-Data Model Selection.md

 Version 0.7.0 imposes some limitations on the scale of data that users can operate:

-Limit 1: Assuming that the JVM memory allocated to IoTDB at runtime is p and the user-defined size of data in memory written to disk ([group\_size\_in\_byte](/#/Documents/progress/chap3/sec2)) is Q, then the number of storage groups should not exceed p/q.
+Limit 1: Assuming that the JVM memory allocated to IoTDB at runtime is p and the user-defined size of data in memory written to disk ([group\_size\_in\_byte](/#/Documents/progress/chap3/sec2)) is q, then the number of storage groups should not exceed p/q.

 Limit 2: The number of timeseries should not exceed the ratio of JVM memory allocated to IoTDB at run time to 20KB.